surifirstpin/biplus_documentation/docs/SavedReports.md

 - **Image format** download the dashboard report in image format.

 ## Filters & Customization
-Filters can be added in dashboard section to narrow the dashboard data we are intrested in viewing
+Filters can be added in dashboard section to narrow the dashboard results to the data we are interested in viewing.

 ## Adding Global Filters
 Adding global filter to dashboard allows you to override the filters you have save in reports.
 **Example **